hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 Pods must specify upstream dependencies with the [`consul.hashicorp.com/connect-service-upstreams` annotation](/docs/platform/k8s/connect.html#consul-hashicorp-com-connect-service-upstreams).
-This annotation declares the names of any upstream dependencies and a local port to listen on.
+This annotation declares the names of any upstream dependencies and a local port for the proxy to listen on.
 When a connection is established to that local port, the proxy establishes a connection to the target service ("static-server" in this example) using mutual TLS and identifying as the source service ("static-client" in this example).

-The injector will also set environment variables `<NAME>_CONNECT_SERVICE_HOST` and `<NAME>_CONNECT_SERVICE_PORT` for every defined upstream.
+The injector will also set environment variables `<NAME>_CONNECT_SERVICE_HOST` and `<NAME>_CONNECT_SERVICE_PORT` in every container in the pod for every defined upstream.
 This is analogous to the standard Kubernetes service environment variables, but point instead to the correct local proxy port to establish connections via Connect.

-Any containers running in the pod that need to establish connections to dependencies must be reconfigured to use the local upstream address.
+Any containers running in the pod that need to establish connections to dependencies must be reconfigured to use the local upstream address either directly or using the environment variables set by the injector (defined above).
 This means pods should not use Kubernetes service DNS or environment variables for these connections.

 We can verify access to the static text server using `kubectl exec`.
-Notice that we `curl` the local address and local port 1234 specified with our upstreams.
+Notice that we use the local address and port from the upstream annotation (1234) for this verification.

 ```sh
 $ kubectl exec static-client -- curl -s http://127.0.0.1:1234/
 "hello world"
 ```

+We can control access to the server using [intentions](/docs/connect/intentions.html).
 If you use the Consul UI or [CLI](/docs/commands/intention/create.html) to create a deny [intention](/docs/connect/intentions.html) between "static-client" and "static-server", connections are immediately rejected